 The Enemy Question Answers of Previous Year CBSE Exam

 Ans.
-When the general was being treated by Dr Sadao.
-They then knew that Sadao was one of the best surgeons available and that he could not afford to lose it if Dr. If Dr Sadao was apprehend, there would be no skilled doctor like him to work normally in case of emergency.
+When Dr. Sadao was treating the General.
+They then knew that Sadao was one of the best surgeons available and could not afford to lose it if Dr. Sadao was apprehended.
+There would be no skilled doctor like him to work generally in case of emergency.
 Therefore, he gave Dr. Sadao’s immediate arrest was not ordered.

 Ans.
-Hana helped Dr Sadao to take the injured American soldier home, and he washed the white man’s body and helped Sadao in the operation by giving the patient anesthetic.
+Hana helped Dr. Sadao take the injured American soldier home, and he washed the white man’s body and helped Sadao in operation by giving the patient anesthetic.
 She even worked as a nurse for the patient after the surgery.
-She thus supported her husband in all her conclusion and without fear impeded her sense of responsibility.
+She thus supported her husband in all her conclusion and, without fear, impeded her sense of responsibility.

 Ans.
-The injured man needed an operation immediately or he would have died if he had not been operated at that time.
-Hana was with Sado when he started working on the prisoner.
+The injured man needed an operation immediately, or he would have died if he had not been operated on at that time.
+Hana was with Sadao when he started working on the prisoner.
 Hana, who had never seen an operation in her life, started vomiting.
 Sadao wanted to help him in the crisis but could not leave his sufferer.
 Due to this him impatient and irritable.

 (4) What made a cool surgeon like Sadao speak sharply to his wife and what was her reaction?

 Ans.
-When Sado started working, the bleeding started, due to which Hana was suffocated at that time.
-Sadao sternly notify him not to faint because the injured man would surely have died if he had stopped.
+When Sadao started working, the bleeding started, due to which Hana was suffocated at that time.
+Sadao sternly notifies him not to faint because the injured man would indeed have died if he had stopped.
 Hana placed a hand on her mouth and ran out.
-Then sadao heard hana’s vomit.
+Then Dr. heard Hana’s vomit.

 (5) Why had Hana to wash the wounded man herself?

 Ans.
-The wounded soldier was very dirty.
-It was very important to wash it before doing any kind of treatment.
+The wounded soldier was filthy.
+It was imperative to wash it before doing any treatment.
 Hana asks her maid Yumi to wash it.
-Yumi said that he had never washed a white man, seeing his fierce resistance, Hana returned and he washed the wounded soldier by himself.
+Yumi said that he had never washed a white man.
+Seeing his fierce resistance, Hana returned, and he washed the wounded soldier by himself.

 Ans.
 Dr. Sadao awaits the General’s assassins to assassinate the first American.
-But the murderer did not arrive.
-After this, Sado himself arranged a boat and helped Tom escape.
-He later tells the general that the prisoner has break out.
+Nevertheless, the murderer did not arrive.
+After this, Sadao himself arranged a boat and helped Tom escape.
+He later tells the General that the prisoner has broken out.
 The General felt that too much care was being taken to forget about the case.
 The whole thing is mentioned, then he can be accused of negligence in duty.
-Similarly, Drs.
-Sadao ensured that the American left his home but remained safe and secure himself.
+Similarly, Dr. Sadao ensured that the American left his home but remained safe and secure himself.

 Ans.
-The writer has very clearly indicated that Dr Sadao’s father was a very traditional and conventional man.
-Sadao did not marry Hana until she knew she was Japanese because her father did not accept of her.
-The old man never let any foreign objects enter his chamber.
+The writer has very clearly indicated that Dr. Sadao’s father was a very traditional and conventional man.
+Sadao did not marry Hana until she knew she was Japanese because her father did not accept her.
+The older man never let any foreign objects enter his chamber.

 (9) Why did the General spare the American soldier?

 Ans.
-General was in pain condition.
-He forgot the promise to Sado that his personal assassins would take care of the American soldier, that is, kill him.
-Sadao waited for them to arrive and when they did not, he helped Tom escape from the boat.
-That’s reason General spare the American soldier.
+The General was in pain condition.
+He forgot the promise to Sadao that his assassins would take care of the American soldier, that is, kill him.
+Sadao waited for them to arrive, and when they did not, he helped Tom escape from the boat.
+That is the reason General spare the American soldier.

 Ans.
-Dr Sadao was not sent overseas with soldiers because the General was treated by him.
+Dr. Sadao was not sent overseas with soldiers because he treated the General.
 He would not faith any Japanese surgeon.
-The second Dr Sadao was major finder who would wipe the injury completely.
+The second, Dr. Sadao, was a significant finder who would wipe the injury completely.

-The Enemy Previous Year Important Long Question Answers
+The Enemy Question Answers of Previous Year Long Type

 Ans.
 After Sadao brought the injured American soldier home, he was picked by the strife between his sense of patriotism and his loyalty to his practice as a doctor.
-He also faced a huge dilemma as to whether he should treat a white person, with the war, an American was his enemy and it was his duty to hand it over to the authorities.
+He also faced a massive dilemma as to whether he should treat a white person.
+With the war, an American was his enemy, and it was his duty to hand it over to the authorities.

 Ans.
-Dr Sadao was mentally tortured by the enemy’s presence in his house.
-His wife was also very upset.
-Finally, he clearly to notify the General about the enemy, and thus got rid of him.
-The General planned that his personal thug would take care of the whole case, they would kill the enemy and even take his corpse.
+Dr. Sadao was mentally tortured by the enemy’s presence in his house.
+His wife was also distraught.
+Finally, he clearly to notify the General about the enemy and thus got rid of him.
+The General planned that his thug would take care of the whole case; they would kill the enemy and even take his corpse.
 However, the General’s plan was not implemented.
-His murderer never arrived and tired of the wait, Sadao helped the captive elopement.
+His murderer never arrived, and tired of the wait, Sadao helped the captive elopement.

 The General was so absorbed in his illness that he had forgotten about the whole matter.
-He wanted Sado not to notify anyone about this.
-Lest the General be accused of lack of patriotism or irresponsibility of duty.
-This shows that the General was an extremely selfish man, only anxious about his safety and hubris.
-He also did not send Sadao to the battlefield, where he could protect the lives of thousands of soldiers, only because he himself needed his services.
+He wanted Sadao not to notify anyone about this.
+Lest the General be accused of lack of patriotism or irresponsibility of duty, this shows that the General was an incredibly selfish man, only anxious about his safety and hubris.
+He also did not send Sadao to the battlefield, where he could protect thousands of soldiers’ lives, only because he needed his services.

 Ans.
-Dr Sadao’s housekeepers were simple-natured rular people who irrationally trusted that his master was solidary to Americans because of his long stay in America as a student.
+Dr. Sadao’s housekeepers were simple-natured ruler men.
+They irrationally trusted his master solidary because he extended his stay as an American student.
 Yumi refuses to wash Tom.
 In the same vein, the old gardener stated that it was not right on the part of the master to heal the American sailor’s wound.

 Ans.
 Dr. Sadao is not only a brilliant surgeon, but he is also a brilliant human being.
 As we know through the chapter, we see the different colors of his character.
 Dr. Sadao was a renowned surgeon and scientist.
 He was about to correct a search that would completely clean the wounds.
 The General trusted his life so much that he did not send it with the soldiers.

 Dr. Sadao respected his father very much.
-His father wished he became a surgeon and Saado accomplished it.
+His father wished he became a surgeon, and Sadao accomplished it.
 He also married Hana according to his father’s wishes.
 Sadao always a kind person.
 He saved the dying enemy.
-A man who was adamant on his decision did not allow him to pressurize the servants.
-He did everything he could to save the American.
-He was also a patriot.
+A man who was adamant about his decision did not allow him to pressurize the servants.
+He did everything to save the Americans, and he was also a patriot.
 He told Tom about the General without any fear.
 Throughout the story, he continued to call American his enemy.

 (5) Why did Sadao help the American soldier to escape?
 How did he do it?

-Dr. Sadao is a ‘good’ man as well as a great surgeon, he could not see the man whose life he had saved.
-At the General’s proposal, he was prepared to assassinate the prisoner, and this made him quite nervous for three nights.
+Dr. Sadao is a ‘good man and a great surgeon, and he could not see the man whose life he had saved.
+At the General’s proposal, he was prepared to assassinate the prisoner, which made him quite nervous for three nights.
 He waited for the General’s assassins to arrive to kill the enemy, but when he found that the General had not sent his proposed assassins to kill Tom, he decided to save his life.

 (6) Why did Sadao Hoki go to America?
 Narrate his experiences there.

 Ans.
-Sadao went to the America to study surgery and medicine as his father desired.
-He did not have a well experience of living in America.
-He faced great difficulty in finding a place to live because he was a Japanese.
-He believed that the Americans were full of prejudice and for him it was a bitter experience to be with him.
+Sadao went to America to study surgery and medicine as his father desired.
+He did not have a sound experience of living in America.
+He faced great difficulty in finding a place to live because he was Japanese.
+He believed that the Americans were full of prejudice, and for him, it was a bitter experience to be with him.

-He greatly disliked the nescient and filthy woman, who agreed to let him live in her pathetic house.
-In the last year of her studies, when she suffered from influenza, she also cared for her.
+He intensely disliked the nescient and filthy woman, who agreed to let him live in her pathetic house.
+In the last year of her studies, she also cared for her when she suffered from influenza.
 He tried to be grateful to her, but he could not be repulsive, even being kind.
 Sadao was obliged to the good professors who taught well.
 At whose house he met Hana and instantly liked her.
 Therefore, he married her.
-But he did not like the smell of his food, the small room, and the wife of his professor, who was very talkative, though he tried hard to be kind
+However, he did not like the smell of his food, the small room, and his professor’s wife, who was very talkative, though he tried hard to be kind.

 (7) How would you explain the reluctance of the soldier to leave the shelter of the doctor’s home even when he knew he couldn’t stay there without risk to the doctor and himself?